nlpia/nlpia-bot/README.md

 # nlpia_bot

 Build your own virtual assistant that actually assists!
-Most virtual assistants are trying to manipulate you into doing something to make some corporation some money.
+Most virtual assistants are built to manipulate you into doing things that make money for corporations.
+Your personal bot can help protect you and amplify your own abilities and prosocial instincts.

 This hybrid chatbot combines 4 techniques explained in [NLP in Action](https://www.manning.com/books/natural-language-processing-in-action):